Rani-Davis/IBRC-Synthesis-Paper_bats-as-pest-suppressors/README.md

 ## Current GLMM results
 #### Best supported models:
+Models within 2AICc units of the lowest AICc model are considered.

 Among tested indices, Environmental Performance Index appears to be the strongest predictor and is included in the current best-supported models.
 You can find more about how the Environmental Performance Index is calculated here https://epi.yale.edu